 Clinical Features And Natural History Top

 Clinical manifestations include weight loss, constitutional symptoms, and manifestations of splenomegaly (left upper quadrant pain, early satiety).
-Rarely patients present with leukostasis (leukocytes >200,000-300,000/microL) that alters microcirculation, manifesting as altered mental status, visual disturbances, headache, symptoms of hypoxemia, and priapism.
+Rarely patients present with leukostasis (leukocytes >200-300×109/L) that alters microcirculation, manifesting as altered mental status, visual disturbances, headache, symptoms of hypoxemia, and priapism.
 In ~40% of patients CML is an incidental finding in a complete blood count (CBC) performed for other reasons.

 The chronic phase of CML always progresses (sometimes rapidly) to blast crisis.
 The progression usually follows through an intermediate accelerated phase or less often it may be direct.
 In patients with blast crisis, peripheral blood or bone marrow blast counts increase to >20%, consistent with acute leukemia (in ~50% of patients CML transforms into myeloid leukemia; in ~30%, into lymphoblastic leukemia; in ~10%, into megakaryoblastic leukemia; and in the remaining cases blast crisis has features of myelofibrosis).
 The accelerated phase and blast crisis in CML are characterized by multiple cytogenetic abnormalities, resistance to treatment, and a poor prognosis.

-1. CBC: White blood cell (WBC) counts are elevated in all patients with CML, with mature and immature granulocytes at all stages of development, thrombocytosis (in a third of patients), and basophilia.
+1. CBC: White blood cell (WBC) counts are elevated in all patients with CML, with mature and immature granulocytes at all stages of development, thrombocytosis (in a third of patients), basophilia, and eosinophilia.
 Differential blood count reveals a left shift that may extend to blasts and includes promyelocytes, myelocytes, metamyelocytes, less frequently erythroblasts.
 Hemoglobin levels at diagnosis are typically normal.